dglazier/macparticles/README.md

 to train the machine learning algorithms to produce replicable outputs as a fast alternative for full simulations.

-This interface is based around [CERN ROOT](https://root.cern/) libraries and interactive sessions, in particular : the [TPython](https://root.cern/doc/master/classTPython.html) class for running training and predictions in the python ecosystem; the [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) to allow seamless transfer of data between ROOT and Python sessions, while prviding fast filtering and plotting.
+This interface is based around [CERN ROOT](https://root.cern/) libraries and interactive sessions, in particular : the [TPython](https://root.cern/doc/master/classTPython.html) class for running training and predictions in the python ecosystem; the [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) to allow seamless transfer of data between ROOT and Python sessions, while providing fast filtering and plotting.

 We provide some C++ classes for automating the training and Python scripts to perform the machine learning parts using [tensorflow](https://www.tensorflow.org/]/[keras](https://keras.io/) and [scikit-learn](https://scikit-learn.org/stable/).